-S. No Experiments 1 Develop a JAVA program to add TWO matrices of suitable order N (The value of N should be read from command line arguments).
+- 1. Develop a JAVA program to add TWO matrices of suitable order N (The value of N should be read from command line arguments). - 2.
 Develop a stack class to hold a maximum of 10 integers with suitable methods.
-Develop a 2 JAVA main method to illustrate Stack operations.
-A class called Employee, which models an employee with an ID, name and salary, is 3 designed as shown in the following class diagram.
-The method raise Salary (percent) increases the salary by the given percentage.
-Develop the Employee class and suitable main method for demonstration.
-A class called MyPoint, which models a 2D point with x and y coordinates, is designed as 4 follows:

-• Two instance variables x (int) and y (int). • A default (or "no-arg") constructor that construct a point at the default location of (0, 0). • A overloaded constructor that constructs a point with the given x and y coordinates.
-A method setXY() to set both x and y. • A method getXY() which returns the x and y in a 2-element int array.
-A toString () method that returns a string description of the instance in the formation "(x, y)". • A method called distance (int x, int y) that returns the distance from this point to another point at the given (x, y) coordinates • An overloaded distance (MyPoint another) that returns the distance from this point to the given MyPoint instance (called another) • Another overloaded distance () method that returns the distance from this point to the origin (0,0) Develop the code for the class MyPoint.
+Develop a JAVA main method to illustrate Stack operations. - 3.
+A class called Employee, which models an employee with an ID, name, and salary, is designed as shown in the following class diagram.
+The method raise Salary(percent) increases the salary by the given percentage.
+Develop the Employee class and suitable main method for demonstration. - 4.
+A class called My Point, which models a 2D point with x and y coordinates, is designed as follows: - Two instance variables x (int) and y (int). - A default (or "no-arg") constructor that constructs a point at the default location of (0,0). - An overloaded constructor that constructs a point with the given x and y coordinates. - A method set XY() to set both x and y. - A method get XY() which returns the x and y in a 2-element int array. - A to String() method that returns a string description of the instance in the format "(x,y)". - A method called distance(int x, int y) that returns the distance from this point to another point at the given (x, y) coordinates. - An overloaded distance(My Point another) that returns the distance from this point to the given My Point instance (called another).

+Develop the code for the class My Point.
 Also develop a JAVA program (called TestMyPoint) to test all the methods defined in the class.

-5 Develop a JAVA program to create a class named shape.
-Create three sub classes namely: circle, triangle and square, each class has two member functions named draw () and erase ().
-Demonstrate polymorphism concepts by developing suitable methods, defining member data and main program.
-6 Develop a JAVA program to create an abstract class Shape with abstract methods calculate Area () and calculate Perimeter ().
-Create subclasses Circle and Triangle that extend the Shape class and implement the respective methods to calculate the area and perimeter of each shape.
-7 Develop a JAVA program to create an interface Resizable with methods resize Width (int width) and resize Height (int height) that allow an object to be resized.
-Create a class Rectangle that implements the Resizable interface and implements the resize methods.
-8 Develop a JAVA program to create an outer class with a function display.
-Create another class inside the outer class named inner with a function called display and call the two functions in the main class. - Develop a JAVA program to raise a custom exception (user defined exception) for Division 9 by Zero using try, catch, throw and finally.
-Develop a JAVA program to create a package named mypack and import & implement it 10 in a suitable class.
-Write a program to illustrate creation of threads using runnable class (start method 11 each of the newly created thread.
-Inside the run method there is sleep () for suspend the thread for 500 milliseconds).
-1.0 Develop a program to create a class MyThread in this class a constructor, call the base 12 class constructor, using super and start the thread.
+5. Develop a JAVA program to create a class named Shape.
+Create three subclasses namely: Circle, Triangle and Square.
+Each class has two member functions named draw() and erase().
+Demonstrate

+- polymorphism concepts by developing suitable methods, defining member data and main program. - 6.
+Develop a JAVA program to create an abstract class Shape with abstract methods calculate Area() and calculate Perimeter().
+Create subclasses Circle and Triangle that extend the Shape class and implement the respective methods to calculate the area and perimeter of each shape. - 7.
+Develop a JAVA program to create an interface Resizable with methods resize Width(int width) and resize Height(int height) that allow an object to be resized.
+Create a class Rectangle that implements the Resizable interface and implements the resize methods. - 8.
+Develop a JAVA program to create an outer class with a function display.
+Create another class inside the outer class named Inner with a function called display and call the two functions in the main class. - 9.
+Develop a JAVA program to raise a custom exception (user defined exception) for Division By Zero using try, catch, throw and finally. - 10.
+Develop a JAVA program to create a package named mypack and import & implement it in a suitable class. - 11.
+Write a program to illustrate creation of threads using Runnable class.
+(The start method starts each of the newly created threads.
+Inside the run method there is sleep() to suspend the thread for 500 milliseconds). - 12.
+Develop a program to create a class MyThread.
+In this class, a constructor should call the base class constructor using super and start the thread.
 The run method of the class starts after this.
-It can be observed that both main thread and created child thread are executed concurrently.